harleyday/logicleTransform.m/README.md

 The variable `data` can be a matrix of any number of dimensions.

-Axes ticks and labels can be set by acessing the Tick and TickLabel properties of the LogicleTransform object.
+Axes ticks and labels can be set by acessing the Tick and TickLabel properties of the logicleTransform object.

 ---
 ## Example 1